mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 Here we will learn a vocabulary for discussing Deep Learning neural network models, look at possible architectures, and show two Hy language examples that should be sufficient to get you used to using Keras with the Hy language.
 If you already have Deep Learning application development experience you might want to skip the following review material and skip to the Hy language examples.

 If you want to use Deep Learning professionally, there are two specific online resources that I recommend to you: Andrew Ng leads the efforts at [deeplearning.ai](https://www.deeplearning.ai/) and Jeremy Howard leads the efforts at [fast.ai](https://www.fast.ai/).
-Here I will show you how to use a few useful tools.
-Andrew and Jeremy will help you skills that may lead a professional level of expertise.
+Here I will show you how to use a few useful techniques.
+Andrew and Jeremy will then help you skills that may lead a professional level of expertise if you take their courses.

 There are many Deep Learning neural architectures in current practical use; a few types that I use are:

-- Multi-layer perceptron networks with many layers.
+- Multi-layer perceptron networks with many fully connected layers.
 An input layer contains placeholders for input data.
 Each element in the input layer is connected by a two-dimensional weight matrix to each element in the first hidden layer.
 We can use any number of fully connected hidden layers, with the last hidden layer connected to an output layer.
 - Convolutional networks for image processing and text classification.
 Convolutions, or filters, are small windows that can process input images (filters are two-dimensional) or sequences like text (filters are one-dimensional).
 Each filter uses a single set of learned weights independent of where the filter is applied in an input image or input sequence.
 - Autoencoders have the same number of input layer and output layer elements with one or more hidden fully connected layers.
 Autoencoders are trained to produce the same output as training input values using a relatively small number of hidden layer elements.
 Autoencoders are capable of removing noise in input data.
 - LSTM (long short term memory) process elements in a sequence in order and are capable of remembering patterns that they have seen earlier in the sequence.